-A car should take you somewhere faster and more comfortably than if than if you were just on two legs, offer a comfortable ride, be able to accelerate up hills and brake when you see a hazard approaching.
+A car should take you somewhere faster and more comfortably than if you were just on two legs, offer a comfortable ride, be able to accelerate up hills, and brake when you see a hazard approaching.

 If it couldn’t do those things, would you be happy?
 Would you be content to just leave it sitting on the driveway and get your bike out, or walk to the bus stop?
 If it had to go back to the garage at the end of each journey, would it be fit for purpose?